hfiref0x/UACME/README.md

 * 9 - Fixed only in Windows 10 starting from 10147 build;
 * 10 - Fixed only in Windows 10 TH2 starting from build 10548;
 * 11 - Fixed in Windows 10 starting from first preview builds, earlier OS versions got KB3045645/KB3048097 fix;
+* 12 - Fixed in Windows 10 starting from 10565 build;
 * 14 - Fixed in Windows 10 TH2 starting from build 10548.

 # Protection